Shared inbox software: Boosting team collaboration and productivity

 Another trigger is when you have spammy words in your subject line or use a ton of emojis.

-Spam filters are going to pick up on this right away — and your marketing email is going to go right into the garbage.
+Spam filters are going to pick up on this right away — and your marketing email is going to go right into the junk folder.

 Modern email marketing succeeds best when you're using personalization.